The Embedded Homology of Hypergraph Pairs: Introduction

+The relative homology groups of chain complex pairs is a generalization of the homology groups of a single chain complex.
+In classical homology theory, relative simplicial homology groups are used to study simplicial complex pairs (cf. \cite[p.
+115]{hatcher} and \cite[Chapter~3]{eat}).
+In \cite{digraph1}, A. Grigor'yan, R. Jimenez, Y. Muranov and S.-T. Yau defined the relative path homology groups for digraphs and studied the Eilenberg-Steenrod axioms for the path homology.

-In various disciplines of sciences and technologies, hypergraphs are used combinatorially as models for complex networks.
-Mathematically, a hypergraph can be interpreted as a simplicial complex with some of its faces missing.
-As a consequence, the topological and homological methods for simplicial complexes can be applied to investigate the structures for hypergraphs.
+In various disciplines of sciences and technologies, hypergraphs are models for complex networks.
+A hypergraph can be interpreted as a "virtual" simplicial complex with some non-maximal faces missing.
+The simplicial homology methods can be applied to investigate hypergraphs (cf. \cite{hg1,parks,pers}).

+Let $V$ be a finite set with a total order $\prec$.
+The elements of $V$ are called {\it vertices}.
+Let $\Delta[V]$ be the standard (abstract) simplicial complex with vertices from $V$ (cf. \cite[pp. 103-105]{hatcher} and \cite[Example~1.1]{hg1}).
+The set of the simplices in $\Delta[V]$ is given by all the non-empty subsets of $V$.
+For convenience, we just use the (abstract) simplicial complex $\Delta[V]$ to denote the collection of all the non-empty subsets of $V$.